 Here are some of the methods to monetize your blog:

-Affiliate marketing is basically when you recommend a product or a certain service to your audience using unique tracking links, and then earning a commission every time someone purchases the product through the link.
+Affiliate marketing is basically when you recommend a product or a certain service to your audience using unique tracking links, and then earn a commission every time someone purchases the product through the link.

 But if you want to benefit from an affiliate marketing program, you want to make sure the content you share is related to the product you recommend.